temporalio/reference-app-orders-go/docs/technical-description.md

 The Charge Workflow executes an Activity to [generate an invoice](https://github.com/temporalio/reference-app-orders-go/blob/5e0e5bc56fe43862052a76316f8ee311badbe678/app/billing/activities.go#L24-L56) for the fulfillment, which is shown on the detail page for the order in the web application.
-Since the implemnentation of a product database is outside the scope of the OMS, this Activity simulates that integration by generating random prices (within a realistic range) for each SKU as well as the fulfillment's shipping cost.
+Since the implementation of a product database is outside the scope of the OMS, this Activity simulates that integration by generating random prices (within a realistic range) for each SKU as well as the fulfillment's shipping cost.
 Next, the Charge Workflow